Status: Rare (Less than Annual)

-Origins: The most widespread vulture in the Americas, ranging from southern Canada (including regular reports from the Atlantic provinces) to South America.
+Origins: The most widespread vulture in the Americas, ranging from southern Canada (including the Maritime provinces) to South America.

-Record Details: Four confirmed records for Newfoundland.
+Record Details: There is a growing number of confirmed records for Newfoundland.
 (1) A specimen was collected from Renews in the fall 1905 (later lost in a fire), (2) and another from St. Anthony (precise year TBD).
 (3) One was observed on several occasions in the Codroy Valley between June 10-21, 2001.
-(4) Most recently, a moribund individual was picked up at Lamaline (Burin Peninsula) on January 22, 2016 and housed at the Salmonier Nature Park (subsequent details TBD).
+(4) A moribund individual was picked up at Lamaline (Burin Peninsula) on January 22, 2016 and housed at the Salmonier Nature Park (subsequent details TBD).

 * NOTE – This website is not an official account and “may” contain incorrect information and/or details of unconfirmed records. *